ENERGY STAR Portfolio Manager: What’s Really Happening and How to Protect Your Data

 Jack Davis

 With nearly three decades working at the intersection of utilities and real estate, Jack has seen some things.
-A natural consultant and skilled problem solver, he has designed and managed numerous award-winning ESG programs and market transformation initiatives.
+A natural consultant and skilled problem solver, he has designed and managed numerous award-winning sustainability programs and market transformation initiatives.

 Keep yourself ahead of the curve with the latest utility news, trends, & resources.